pereznetworks/A-Course-Rating-API/README.md

 *it seems that even though, per the project instructions...*

-  *I run the mongo-import cmds,*

-  *and am connecting to the course-api db,*
+  *I run the mongo-import cmds and am connecting to the course-api db,*

-  *I am actually not able to access that data,*

-  *other than through mongo shell directly*
+  *I am actually not able to access that data other than through mongo shell directly*

-  *maybe it's necessary to break from mongoose.js*

-  *and use some mongod methods...*

-  *and syntax to get this working from mongoimport*
+  *maybe it's necessary to break from mongoose.js and use some mongod methods and syntax to get this working*

   *but for now, I am using pure mongoose.js*